Subscribe to updates

 Housing Scrutiny Committee - Monday, 12th January, 2026 6.30 pm

-Housing Revenue Account Budget and Rent Review 2026/27
+Housing Revenue Account (HRA) Budget and Rent Review 2026/27

 Anti-Social Behaviour and Community Safety

-The committee will receive an update on the progress of Anti-Social Behaviour (ASB) and Community Safety initiatives across the borough, with a particular focus on the Council's role as a landlord.
-This report aligns with the We Make Camden
+This report was intended to update the committee on the progress of anti-social behaviour (ASB) and community safety work across the borough, with a particular focus on the Council's role as a landlord.
+The report highlighted the Council's commitment, as part of its We Make Camden

-pledge to ensure residents are safe at home and safe in our communities.
+pledges, to ensure that everyone is safe at home and safe in our communities.

 Work Programme and Forward Plan